Clicky Skip to Content

 If you are allergic to soy or cannot eat soy for any other reason, tamari is not the best choice.
 If you can take soy, tamari is the best option for most people.

-Tamari has a richer flavor, deeper color, less salty or milder taste than regular Chinese soy sauce.
-Tamari has a strong umami flavor that comes from the concentration of soybeans.
-Tamari is a wonderful gluten-free sauce that comes from the fermentation process of soybeans.
+Tamari has a richer flavour, deeper colour, and less salty or milder taste than regular Chinese soy sauce.
+Tamari has a strong umami flavour that comes from the concentration of soybeans.
+Tamari is a wonderful gluten-free sauce from the fermentation process of soybeans.

 Watch this video to learn the attributes of Regular and Tamari Soy Sauce

-Replacing soy sauce with soy sauce allows those with gluten allergies to still enjoy all the delicious dishes without umami.
-You can substitute soy sauce for soy sauce in many recipes – just swap the same amount for soy sauce and you’ll be fried in no time.
+Replacing soy sauce with soy sauce allows those with gluten allergies to enjoy all the delicious dishes without umami.
+You can substitute soy sauce in many recipes – just swap the same amount for soy sauce, and you’ll be fried in no time.

-The marked differences in flavor and color between the two sauces allow them to be used interchangeably in most recipes.
+The marked differences in flavour and colour between the two sauces allow them to be used interchangeably in most recipes.
 Light soy sauce simply refers to soy sauce that is less fermented than dark soy sauce; low-sodium soy sauce generally refers to light soy sauce with lower sodium content.

-Like tamari, soy sauce is filled with umami, a sweet and salty flavor that stands out among the five flavors.
-For those who prefer a milder flavor, the white sauce (“shiro”) is mostly wheat rather than soy, giving it a pale sweetish flavor.
+Like tamari, soy sauce is filled with umami, a sweet and salty flavour that stands out among the five flavours.
+For those who prefer a milder flavour, the white sauce (“Shiro”) is mostly wheat rather than soy, giving it a pale-sweetish flavour.

-Besides dipping sauce, tamari can also be used in cooking to enhance the flavor of the dish.
-Tamari is also an excellent choice for adding a salty flavor to marinades.
+Besides dipping sauce, tamari can be used in cooking to enhance the dish’s flavour.
+Tamari is also an excellent choice for adding a salty flavour to marinades.

 How Much Tamari Do I Use Instead of Soy Sauce?

 Tamari can be replaced with soy sauce using a 1:1 ratio.
 It is a go-to replacement for soy sauce, especially in recipes that call for gluten-free results.
-The salt content may vary between both the sauces as tamari is slightly less salty and will need a little bit of salt adjustment.
+The salt content may vary between the sauces as tamari is slightly less salty and will need some salt adjustment.

 Is Tamari Healthier Than Soy Sauce?

-Tamari is said to be the best gluten-free substitute for soy sauce with less amount of salt which makes it healthier as compared to soy sauce.
+Tamari is said to be the best gluten-free substitute for soy sauce, with less salt, making it healthier than soy sauce.
 It is also higher in protein and has a smoother taste with many other antioxidants and fewer additives.

 Is Tamari gluten-free?